What Does THC Free Mean?

 Others avoid THC because of their jobs and careers.
 At the time of writing, there are still industries where products with THC are frowned upon, no matter the amount present in the solution.
 Those who are employed in such places might want to stay away from products that contain even the most minuscule traces of THC, fearing issues with drug tests.

 Athletes are another group of people who should pay close attention to the THC level in their CBD oil or gummies.
 While CBD can be taken by athletes, THC can't, and athletes may be banned from competing if a drug test shows that they have ingested products infused with THC.

 As such, many sports enthusiasts that want to participate in various events opt for THC-free CBD oils or other goods of the kind.

 To measure CBD’s quality and the compounds within them, lab tests are performed to distinguish and quantify each CBD hemp extract batch.
 This is where amounts of THC are measured.

 Reputable CBD companies should readily provide third-party lab results, called a Certificate of Analysis (CoA), for their online CBD products or in-store CBD products they carry.
 When you are looking for the amount of THC on a lab report for a specific product, it is essential to look at the following on the lab report:

-1) Limit of Detection (LOD): The LOD shows the other components like additional cannabinoids, minerals, terpenes, pesticides, etc. in the sample being testing.
+1) Limit of Detection (LOD): The LOD shows the other components, like additional cannabinoids, minerals, terpenes, pesticides, etc. in the sample being tested.
 It shows the lowest concentration of each element that can be detected from the selection being measured.
 In this case, THC.

 2) Limit of Quantitation (LOQ): This is the lowest level that can be accurately quantitated (or counted) for each compound that's reported.